QUAKTECH/sftm/README.md

 ## 📋 Overview

-A fast🚀, easy Todo Manager made with Rust🦀 which will be apart of our up coming software suite.
+A fast, easy Todo Manager made with Rust🦀 which will be apart of our upcomming software suite.

-## 📜 Software License

-- *MIT License*

 ## Authors ✍️
 - [Aeternus](https://github.com/Aeternusdio)